arangodb/arangodb/3rdParty/s2geometry/master/README.md

 First, [install Abseil](https://github.com/abseil/abseil-cpp/blob/master/CMake/README.md#traditional-cmake-set-up).
-It must be configured with `-DCMAKE_POSITION_INDEPENDENT_CODE=ON`. s2geometry must be configured to use the came C++ version that abseil uses.
+It must be configured with `-DCMAKE_POSITION_INDEPENDENT_CODE=ON`. s2geometry must be configured to use the same C++ version that abseil uses.
 The easiest way to achieve this is to pass `-DCMAKE_CXX_STANDARD=11` (or `-DCMAKE_CXX_STANDARD=17`) to `cmake` when compiling both abseil and s2geometry.